 One of the reasons this ingredient has been lying low is because it can’t be applied topically.
 In fact, it’s an oral form of medication that was initially used to treat mild blood pressure and water retention.
 However, women with combination skin taking the drug for those aforementioned reasons soon found that one of the side effects was better skin—in particular, fewer spots and breakouts.

-It’s been dished out stateside for the past decade to treat adult acne, but it’s only really hitting the UK now.
-Nick Lowe, MD, consultant dermatologist and clinical professor, practices out of both countries and says this is because prescribing it for acne is essentially “off-label,” meaning it wasn’t designed to treat spots, so it doesn’t sit neatly under that category.
+It’s been dished out in the United States for years to treat adult acne.
+Nick Lowe, MD, consultant dermatologist and clinical professor, practices out of the US and England and says this is because prescribing spironolactone for acne is essentially “off-label,” meaning it wasn’t designed to treat hormonal acne, so it doesn’t sit neatly under that category.

-That being said, dermatologists, gynaecologists and endocrinologists have been using it for women suffering from PCOS for a while.
-“It’s not actually licensed for treating acne in absence of the full syndrome, but consultant dermatologists can prescribe the drug on an off-label basis for women who have a hormonal pattern to their spots and whose acne hasn’t responded to first-line therapies such as prescription creams, antibiotics and even Roaccutane.” explains Justine Kluk, MD, dermatologist and acne specialist.
+That being said, dermatologists, gynecologists, and endocrinologists have been using it for women suffering from PCOS for a while.
+“It’s not actually licensed for treating acne in absence of the full syndrome, but consultant dermatologists can prescribe the drug on an off-label basis for women who have a hormonal pattern to their spots and whose acne hasn’t responded to first-line therapies such as prescription creams, antibiotics, and even Roaccutane,” explains Justine Kluk, MD, dermatologist and acne specialist.

-So when women experiencing spots get wind of a treatment that works without any irritation to the skin or other nasty side effects (some lightheadedness can occur if you have low blood pressure), they might be quick to jump in.
-Which is why it’s now starting to gain traction as a treatment for women who have hormonal acne.
+So, when women experiencing hormonal acne get wind of a treatment that works without any irritation to the skin or other nasty side effects (some lightheadedness can occur if you have low blood pressure), they might be quick to jump in.
+Which is why it’s now starting to gain traction as a treatment for women who have severe hormonal acne.

 It’s the impact spironolactone has on the hormones that give it its superpowers.
 That’s because it blocks the effect that androgens (hormones like testosterone) have on the body.
 Those effects include increased sebum production and bacterial growth.
 Once you stop those, the acne glands and hair follicles won’t get overloaded, thus reducing the likeliness of pimples.

 The trouble is that androgens are notoriously tricky to target, which is why spironolactone doesn’t perform very well as a topical treatment.
-“Studies show it’s the same concept as Roaccutane in that it works when ingested via the mouth, but not when applied as a gel,” says Lowe.
+“Studies show it’s the same concept as Roaccutane in that it works when ingested via the mouth, but not when applied as a gel,” Lowe says.

 The good news?
 The more people are talking about it and the more studies proving it’s worth on complexion clearing, the more likely it will start to become a go-to for dermatologists and doctors—especially when cases of adult acne are on the up.